Advanced Biographies Search

 Story: Mead, William Perrett

 Matilda Fisher was baptised at Rochester, Kent, England, on 12 June 1825.
 She was the daughter of James Fisher, a fishmonger, and his wife, Sarah.
-On 3 May 1846 she married bargeman John James Sancto; they had four daughters and a son.
-In the summer of 1852 John Sancto was retailing beer, and...
+On 3 May 1846 she married bargeman John James Sancto; they had six children, two of whom died in infancy.
+In the summer of 1852 John Sancto was...

 Story: Meech, Matilda